freeolabini/freeolabini.github.io/_src/de/letters/ecuador.md

 of people.
 That’s something I appreciated from the beginning.
 People in Ecuador talk about open source and understand the political value of technology.

 And there are talented people here.
-When we started my organization (CAD) in Ecuador, we quickly found a team of people with lots of potential, diligence and drive.
+When we started my organization in Ecuador, we quickly found a team of people with lots of potential, diligence and drive.
 Honestly, I’m dying to get back to work with them and continue doing good for the world.